ungleich/cdist/docs/src/man1/cdist.rst

 CACHE PATH PATTERN FORMAT
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Cache path pattern specifies path for a cache directory subdirectory.
-In the path, '%h' will be substituted by the calculated host directory,
+In the path, '%N' will be substituted by the target host, '%h' will
-'%P' will be substituted by the current process id.
-All format codes
+be substituted by the calculated host directory, '%P' will be substituted
+by the current process id.
+All format codes that
-that :strong:`python` :strong:`datetime.strftime()` function supports, except
+:strong:`python` :strong:`datetime.strftime()` function supports, except
 '%h', are supported.
 These date/time directives format cdist config/install
 start time.